Fast Basins and Branched Fractal Manifolds of Attractors of Iterated Function Systems: Fractal manifold

 (7) Assume that $A$ is pathwise connected.
-Given any two points $\alpha, \beta \in \mathbb{L}$, the leaf $\mathbb{K}$ is contained in the intersection of the sheets containing $\alpha$ and $\beta$.
-It is therefore sufficient to prove that any sheet in pathwise connected; so assume that $ \alpha$ and $\beta$ lie in the same sheet, which implies that they lie in the same panicle $p(\theta)$ for some finite word $\theta$.
-But by (5), this panicle is homeomorphic to $A$.
+Given any two points $\alpha, \beta \in \mathbb{L}$, the leaf $\mathbb{K}$ is contained in the intersection of the sheets containing~$\alpha$ and~$\beta$.
+It is therefore suf\/f\/icient to prove that any sheet is pathwise connected; so assume that~$\alpha$ and~$\beta$ lie in the same sheet, which implies that they lie in the same panicle $p(\theta)$ for some f\/inite word $\theta$.
+But by~(5), this panicle is homeomorphic to $A$.